-The California Conservation Corps operates 17 wildland firefighting hand crews.
+The California Conservation Corps regularly operates more than a dozen wildland firefighting hand crews.
 Fire hand crews operate year-round and seasonally at as many as a dozen CCC locations.
 The CCC partners with CAL FIRE, U.S. Forest Service, and Bureau of Land Management to provide hand crews to fight wildland fires throughout the state.

 CCC wildland firefighting hand crews fall into two categories, Type I and Type II.

-The CCC partners with CAL FIRE to operate 12 Type I crews.
+The CCC partners with CAL FIRE to operate Type I hand crews.
 Type I crews focus on constructing fire lines by hand in areas too rugged or where environmental sensitivities prevent heavy machinery.

 They generally respond during the initial few hours of a fire and can remain for longer term commitments on major fires.

-The CCC operates several Type II wildland firefighting hand crews in partnership with the Bureau of Land Management, CAL FIRE, and the U.S. Forest Service, CCC operates three Type II hand crews.
-A fourth CCC hand crew operates in partnership with BLM.
-Type II crews mostly construct fire line to help contain and control wildland fires and can perform initial attacks on fires.
+The CCC operates several Type II wildland firefighting hand crews in partnership with the Bureau of Land Management, CAL FIRE, and the U.S. Forest Service.
+These crews typically operate seasonally, but can be called upon year-round.
+As many as six CCC centers host Type II crews.
+These crews mostly construct fire line to help contain and control wildland fires and can perform initial attacks on fires.

 • Offered year-round and seasonally depending on location

 • Physical training is a necessity for wildland firefighters and Corpsmembers will spend days hiking with heavy equipment, as well as more traditional weight and cardio training to prepare for the rigors of the fire line

 • Earn wildland firefighting certifications, including: ICS-100, IS-700, L-180, S-190, Chainsaw S212, and more!

 • Corpsmembers must meet strict physical fitness requirements